ABERAERON TOWN ANGLING CLUB

 Lake fishing

 The Club does not own or lease any lakes but does possess a well-supported and active lake fishing section.
 The emphasis is on fly-fishing and regular trips and competitions are organised.
-Information on these can be obtained by contacting the Lake fishing secretary.
+Information on these can be obtained by contacting the Lake Secretary.